Our rating(4.4/5)

 VisaMastercardAmerican ExpressJCBEFTPOSContactlessApple PayGoogle PaySamsung Pay

 To sign up, a company or sole trader just completes an online registration form that Zeller checks and verifies.
-The terminal is purchased online or at Officeworks across the country.
+Previously, the product was also available at Officeworks across the country, but the terminals are now purchased online where you are guaranteed the best offer.

-Zeller Terminal accepts any chip, swipe and contactless payment through eftpos, Visa, Mastercard, American Express, JCB and popular mobile wallets.
+Zeller Terminal accepts any chip and contactless payment through eftpos, Visa, Mastercard, American Express, JCB and popular mobile wallets.

 We’ve witnessed the service steadily expanding features to include e.g. contactless card acceptance on a smartphone, invoicing and a savings account – with more to come soon.